 Publishers are lottery winners here as they only have to provide merchants with relevant traffic.

-As stated by AppAnnie, mobile ad placements grew 70% in the Q1 2020.
+As stated by AppAnnie, mobile ad placements grew 70%.

 Interstitial ads prompted this surge.
 A promising fact, isn’t it?